Neuroscience of music: Congenital amusia

-Congenital amusia, otherwise known as tone deafness, is a term for lifelong musical problems which are not attributable to mental retardation, lack of exposure to music or deafness, or brain damage after birth.
+Congenital amusia, otherwise known as tone deafness, is a term for lifelong musical problems which are not attributable to intellectual disability, lack of exposure to music or deafness, or brain damage after birth.
 Amusic brains have been found in fMRI studies to have less white matter and thicker cortex than controls in the right inferior frontal cortex.
 These differences suggest abnormal neuronal development in the auditory cortex and inferior frontal gyrus, two areas which are important in musical-pitch processing.

 Studies on those with amusia suggest different processes are involved in speech tonality and musical tonality.
 Congenital amusics lack the ability to distinguish between pitches and so are for example unmoved by dissonance and playing the wrong key on a piano.
 They also cannot be taught to remember a melody or to recite a song; however, they are still capable of hearing the intonation of speech, for example, distinguishing between "You speak French" and "You speak French?" when spoken.